 Parents are consulted regularly and encouraged to participate in their child's educational development.
-Termly meetings are held to share the progress children have made against individual targets and any external support or intervention is discussed and agreed.
+Meetings are held at least termly to share the progress children have made against individual targets and any external support or intervention is discussed and agreed.
 Reports from outside agencies are shared with parents and outside agencies will meet with parents if requested.
 When a decision has been made to apply for an Education, Health Care needs assessment, parents are encouraged to make written contributions and to attend annual reviews when a child has an EHC plan.